REVELATION 15 - 16

 But the heavens and the earth, which are now, by the same word are kept in store, reserved unto fire against the day of judgment and perdition of ungodly men.
 (KJV)

 God's wrath simmers today.
-But, the day will come when it will overflow and be poured out on man and on the earth alike.
+But, the day will come when it will overflow and be poured out on man and his perceived "Mother Earth" alike.
 People find this very hard to accept, but it most certainly will come.
 False and insipid preaching from many pulpits has, no doubt, fueled a good deal of the delusion and false security about this.
 People have been told that God is all “sweetness and light” and that he would never punish anyone!
 But, the Bible tells a far different story.
 It is true that God is love (First John 4:4), but he is also righteous and holy … and he has promised vengeance on all unbelievers and persecutors of his people.
 You can take it to the bank, there will be retribution on all those who hate God and God’s people and who have flatly rejected God’s love offered to them in his Son.
 As you have it in Second Thessalonians 1:7-9,

 And to you who are troubled rest with us, when the Lord Jesus shall be revealed from heaven with his mighty angels, in flaming fire taking vengeance on them that know not God, and that obey not the gospel of our Lord Jesus Christ who shall be punished with everlasting destruction from the presence of the Lord, and from the glory of his power.